Hamed-Hasan/shofy-Beauty-and-Cosmetics-ecommerce-client/README.md

 ![Shofy Image Banner](https://i.ibb.co/sVxv3VP/beauty-cosmetics.png)

-Shofy is a powerful and modern full stack eCommerce web application built using Next.js, Express.js, MongoDB with Mongoose, Redux Toolkit, RTK Query, Stripe payment method, Bootstrap 5, and Sass.
+Shofy Beauty & Cosmetics is a powerful and modern full stack eCommerce web application built using Next.js, Express.js, MongoDB with Mongoose, Redux Toolkit, RTK Query, Stripe payment method, Bootstrap 5, and Sass.
 It includes a feature-rich admin panel for easy management and control of your online store.

 ## Features Overview